rvolden/C3POa/README.md

   -d  median distance between peaks cutoff.
 This should be the length of your shortest input sequence in your library preparation.
 Defaults to 500

-  -c  config file containing paths to poa, racon, water, blat, and minimap2. (format example poa[tab]/path/to/poa)
+  -c  config file containing paths to poa, racon, water, blat, and minimap2. ([example config](../blob/master/config))

   -o  name (including path) of fasta file that the consensus gets written to.
 Defaults to R2C2_Consensus.fasta